 Tax Clinic Identity Theft Procedures

-One of the defenses to the assertion of a federal income tax deficiency is that the tax is being imposed on income that the taxpayer did not earn.
-This can be the result of someone else using the taxpayer’s identification number to file fraudulent tax returns, oftentimes seeking a refund that may or may not be due the innocent victim.
-In other circumstances, taxpayers will have their social security numbers stolen to enable the thief’s wages to be reported on our client’s social security number.
+One of the defenses to the assertion of a federal income tax deficiency is that the tax is being imposed on income the taxpayer did not earn.
+This can be the result of someone else using the taxpayer’s social security number to a file fraudulent tax return, oftentimes seeking a refund that may or may not be owed to the innocent victim.
+In other circumstances, a taxpayer will have his social security number stolen to enable the thief’s wages to be reported on a tax return on which the stolen social security number is used.

-Cases of identity theft have increased to the point that the IRS has created an identity theft section located in Andover, MA.
-Correspondence to them should be sent to IRS Identity Protection Specialized Unit, 310 Lovell St., Andover, MA 01810-5430.
-For emergencies the section can be reached at (978) 684-4542.
-Once the identity theft matter has been brought to the attention of the IRS, the IRS may issue a PIN to use when filing the taxpayer’s return.
-Client should be advised to use only that PIN if he or she receives one.
-See notice 2010 TNT 245-16
+Cases of identity theft have increased to the point that the IRS has created an identity theft unit.
+Correspondence to this unit should be sent to IRS Identity Protection Specialized Unit, 310 Lovell St., Andover, MA 01810-5430.
+For emergencies the unit can be reached at 800-908-4490.
+Once the identity theft matter has been brought to the attention of the IRS, the IRS may issue a PIN to use when the taxpayer files his return.
+If the client receives a PIN, that is the only PIN the client should use.
+See Notice 2010 TNT 245-16

-There are three courses of action available for identity theft matters depending on whether the client contacts the clinic before issuance of a Statutory Notice of Deficiency (“90-day letter”), during the pendency of the 90-day letter, or after the tax is assessed and the client is receiving collection notices.
+There are three courses of action available when identity theft occurs, depending on whether the client contacts the clinic before issuance of a Statutory Notice of Deficiency (“90-day letter”), during the pendency of the 90-day letter, or after the tax is assessed and the client is receiving collection notices or in many instances when the IRS begins levying against the client’s assets.

-If the clinic is contacted before issuance of the statutory notice of deficiency (90-day letter), the notebook and memorandum will be directed to Examination Division.
-If the clinic is contacted while a 90-day letter is pending, a petition the United States Tax Court should be filed and then a memorandum and notebook should be prepared for submission to the appeals officer or chief counsel attorney.
+If the clinic is contacted before issuance of the Statutory Notice of Deficiency, the notebook and memorandum will be directed to the Examination Division.
+If the clinic is contacted while a statutory notice of deficiency is pending, a petition to the United States Tax Court should be filed and then a memorandum and notebook should be prepared for submission to the appeals officer or chief counsel attorney.
 If the clinic is contacted after the tax is assessed, the memorandum and notebook are sent to the IRS Identity Protection Specialized Unit, at 310 Lovell St., Andover, MA 01810-5430.

 - Form 14039: Ensure that this form is properly prepared and signed by the taxpayer.
 Verify that the current version is used by checking the IRS website.